alexey-pkv/GodotLighter/docs/SQL/SQLInsert.md

 **Extends:** [SQLCommand](SQLCommand.md)

-`SQLInsert` is a class representing a SQL INSERT statement builder.
-It provides a fluent interface for constructing INSERT queries in a type-safe manner.
+`SQLInsert` is a class representing a SQL `INSERT` statement builder.
+It provides a fluent interface for constructing `INSERT` queries in a type-safe manner.

+## Available Clauses

+`SQLInsert` supports the following clauses that can be used for constructing an `INSERT` statement:

+- [Or Clause](Clauses/OrClause.md) - Specify conflict resolution behavior
+- [Set Clause](Clauses/SetClause.md) - Used with ON CONFLICT to specify updates for existing rows

 ## Methods